-In the finance world, you will often come across words sell-side and buy-side.
-Both these words are commonly used by the finance professionals to give an idea of their job profile.
-Even though these are standard terms in the financial world, yet people often confuse their meaning, as well as usage.
+You will often come across the words sell-side and buy-side in the finance world.
+Finance professionals commonly use both these words to give an idea of their job profile.
+Even though these are standard terms in the financial world, people often confuse their meaning and usage.
 To better understand the meaning and usage of both these terms, we need to understand the difference between sell-side vs. buy-side.

-In simple words, we can say that the sell-side professions help with creating, promoting, and selling the securities to the general public, as well as institutional investors.
+In simple words, we can say that the sell-side professions help create, promote, and sell the securities to the general public and institutional investors.
 A few examples of sell-side firms are banks, advisory firms, and other companies that assist their client in selling their securities and thus arranging funds for those firms.

 Sell-Side vs. Buy-Side – Differences

-Following are the differences between sell-side vs. buy-side:
+Following are the differences between the sell-side vs. buy-side:

 What is it?

-Sell-side, as the name suggests, allows companies to sell their securities to the investors, including institutional investors.
-Buy-side, on the other hand, are the entities that buy securities from the sell-side entities or the issuer for fund management.
+As the name suggests, Sell-side allows companies to sell their securities to investors, including institutional investors.
+On the other hand, the buy-side are the entities that buy securities from the sell-side entities or the issuer for fund management.